amazon-archives/aws-full-stack-template/extensions/cw-slack-chime/README.md

 ### AWS Lambda

-AWS Lambda is used to process the CloudWatch alarm message and send a message to the Slack/Chime channel, as shown in the architecture diagram.
-The important Lambda functions that are deployed as part of the template are shown below, and available in the [functions](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/search-api/functions) folder.
-In the cases where the response fields are blank, the application will return a statusCode 200 or 500 for success or failure, respectively.
+AWS Lambda is used in a few different places to run the application.
+The Lambda functions that are deployed as part of the template are shown below, and available in the [functions](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/cw-slack-chime/functions) folder.

-*[CloudWatch Alarm Name]-SendAlert* - Lambda function that calls the configured Slack/Chime webhook URL.
+*[CloudWatch Alarm Name]-SendAlert* - Lambda function processes the CloudWatch alarm message and calls the configured Slack/Chime webhook URL.

-## Using the extension

-1. Head to the API Gateway console and click on your API Gateway resource
-2. Select the search GET method
-3. Click test and enter a search query q={query term}
+*[CloudWatch Alarm Name]-FunctionSetupAlert* - Lambda function that intakes the newly created SNS topic and adds it as an action to your CloudWatch alarm.

 ## Limitations